NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 ## Multiple Datasets
 When given multiple subjective datasets, **ci_NRpars.m** will only compare stimuli pairs within each dataset individually.
 All decisions will be pooled, and all dataset will be weighted equally.

+These methods were developed on datasets that rated image quality, video quality, speech quality, and audiovisual quality.
+For best results, calculate CI for datasets that were **not** used to train the metric.

 ## Inline Documentation
+Note:
+* `ci_NRpars.m` calls `ci_calc.m` to perform calculations.
+* `ci_calc.m` provides a standalone interface.
+* `ci_calc.py` implements ci_calc.m in Python code.
 ```text
 SYNTAX
   ci_NRpars(nr_dataset, base_dir, feature_function, parnum);